akka/akka-quickstart-scala.g8/docs/src/main/paradox/testing-actors.md

 Support for ScalaTest is included by extending `ScalaTestWithActorTestKit`.
 For other test frameworks the testkit can be used directly, see the [full documentation](https://doc.akka.io/docs/akka/2.6/typed/testing-async.html).

-This manages the lifecycle of the `TestKit` we'll use in the tests
+This manages the lifecycle of the `ActorTestKit` we'll use in the tests

 ### Test methods